Cornelius J. Jones: Family background, education, and personal life

-In 1881 Jones married Betty Julian of Vicksburg.
+In 1881, Jones married Betty Julian of Vicksburg.
 They had two daughters, Gertrude and Quincella, before Betty Jones' death in 1884.
-During the 1880s and early 1890s he lived in Issaquena County, Mississippi, first in Mayersville and then in the hamlet of Ben Lomond.
+During the 1880s and early 1890s, he lived in Issaquena County, Mississippi, first in Mayersville and then in the hamlet of Ben Lomond.
 After his term in the Mississippi legislature as the delegate from Issaquena County, he moved to Greenville in neighboring Washington County, which became his home base for the next twelve years.
-During at least some of this time he shared a home with his mother and daughters in Greenville, while also paying lengthy visits to Washington, DC.
-In 1903 he moved to Muskogee, Indian Territory (part of Oklahoma from 1906), which would be his home for much of the rest of his life.
+During at least some of this time, he shared a home with his mother and daughters in Greenville, while also paying lengthy visits to Washington, DC.
+In 1903, he moved to Muskogee, Indian Territory (part of Oklahoma from 1906), which would be his home for much of the rest of his life.
 He also continued to spend time in Washington, DC, and lived in Memphis, Tennessee, from 1915 to 1917 while he was working with the MRB&PA.

 Jones was married at least twice after his first wife's death.
 On September 26, 1893, he married Sarah Elizabeth Disney, a 50-year-old widow from Maryland, at Chatham, Ontario, Canada.
 In the 1900 United States Census he was recorded as a widower.
 In his 1903 application for membership in the Mississippi Choctaw tribe, he testified that he was married to his second wife, that her name was Rosa A. Jones, and that she was not Choctaw.
-In 1919 he married Maggie C. Davis, a widow, in Muskogee.
-Two years later Maggie Jones filed for divorce, citing cruelty as the cause.
+In 1919, he married Maggie C. Davis, a widow, in Muskogee.
+Two years later, Maggie Jones filed for divorce, citing cruelty as the cause.
 Jones countersued, accusing his wife of refusing to do household chores and stating that she had agreed to "cancel their marriage obligation" in exchange for a payment of $3000.00.
-In the 1930 U.S. Census he was recorded as a widower, living in Muskogee with a housekeeper, but a draft obituary in his family papers included an unnamed widow among his survivors.
+In the 1930 U.S. Census, he was recorded as a widower, living in Muskogee with a housekeeper, but a draft obituary in his family papers included an unnamed widow among his survivors.

-Jones died in Muskogee on March 16, 1931, age 72.
+Jones died in Muskogee on March 16, 1931, aged 72.